Healthy Catering for a Wedding Venue

 02.

-I would continue this project by adding icons next to food items that fall under a dietary need category such as vegetarian, vegan, or pescetarian.
+I would expand on this project by adding icons next to food items that fall under a dietary need category, such as vegetarian, vegan, or pescetarian.

 03.